xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 danger, and then calmly says there is no danger; and, if it feels perfectly sure there is none, why should it raise its head to see?
-A man may go through life, systematically keeping out of view all that might cause a change in his opinions, and if he only succeeds—basing his method, as he does, on two fundamental psychological laws—I do not see what can be said against his doing so.
+A man may go through life, systematically keeping out of view all that might cause a change in his opinions, and if he only succeeds -- basing his method, as he does, on two fundamental psychological laws [**Xie:** which might mean the effects of belief and doubt] -- I do not see what can be said against his doing so.
 It would be an egotistical impertinence to object that his procedure is irrational, for that only amounts to saying that his method of settling belief is not ours.
 He does not propose to himself to be rational, and indeed, will often talk with scorn of man’s weak and illusive reason.
 So let him think as he pleases.

 But this method of fixing belief, which may be called the method of tenacity, will be unable to hold its ground in practice.
 The social